Exploring the interplay between star formation efficiency and dust in regulating the UV luminosity of early systems in the JWST and ALMA era: Conclusions and Discussion

-\item ALMA observations of UV bright galaxies at $z \sim 5$ and 7 are not representative of the average population of galaxies that make up the UV LF.
-To reconcile these galaxies with the UV LF, it is necessary to assume that all galaxies at $z \sim 5$ and 7 are forming stars at an average rate 10 times greater than the average $f_*$ value. \end{itemize}
+\item ALMA observations of UV bright galaxies at $z \sim 5$ and 7 are not representative of the average population of galaxies that make up the UV LF; these galaxies seem to be forming stars with an efficiency that is about 10 times greater than the average $f_*$ value at that redshift. \end{itemize}

 Overall, our results allow early galaxies to be dust rich.
 However, dust plays an increasingly limited role in regulating the UV luminosity since it covers a larger volume fraction of the host halo with increasing redshift.
 We note this is contrary to other theoretical works \citep{ferrara2022,2023MNRAS.520.2445Z} that find early galaxies to essentially be dust-free systems.
 Observables predicted by our model, such as the dust mass function, will be crucial in shedding light on this issue with forthcoming ALMA observations.